-450. (a) If a person burns his own property, his conduct is justifiable if he did not consciously disregard a substantial risk [or "was not negligent in failing to foresee"] that injury to human life or damage to the property of others might result from his conduct and if his intention was not to defraud an insurer.
+450. (a) If a person burns his own property, his conduct is justifiable if he did not consciously disregard a substantial risk that his conduct might jeopardize human life or cause damage to the property of others and if his intention was not to defraud another person.